 Welcome to my website.
 I am a PhD student in Economics at Brown University with a focus in economic development.
 I will be on the 2025/26 academic job market.
-Previously, I was a research assistant at Princeton University with Johannes Haushofer and remain affiliated with the Busara Center.
+Previously, I was a research assistant at Princeton University with Johannes Haushofer and remain affiliated with the Busara Center in Nairobi, Kenya.
 I received my MPhil in Economics from the University of Oxford and a BSc Economics from Maastricht University.
+My work has been supported by the National Science Foundation, the Weiss Fund, CEPR STEG, J-PAL, IPA, the Livelihood Impact Fund, and the Gates Foundation.
 Below you can find my CV and published research, as well as ongoing projects and papers I have contributed to as a research assistant.
 I am also a landscape and wildlife photographer.

 Abstract: While observational evidence suggests that people behave more prosocially towards members of their own ethnic group, many laboratory studies fail to find this effect.
 One possible explanation is that coethnic preference only emerges during times of stress.
 To test this hypothesis, we pharmacologically increase levels of the stress hormone cortisol, after which participants complete laboratory experiments with coethnics and noncoethnics.
 We find mixed evidence that increased cortisol decreases prosocial behavior.
 Coethnic preferences do not vary with cortisol.
 However, in contrast to previous studies, we find strong and robust evidence of coethnic preference.